gaberger/fncli/README.md

 # fncli
 Forward Networks CLI Demo

-This is a small demostration of leveraging the power of universal models and network search to simplify day to day operations tasks.
+This is a small demonstration of leveraging the power of universal models and network search to simplify day to day operations tasks.

 ## Build